crystalsolenoid/accordion_task/README.md

 - Press `d` to toggle the debug panel.
 - Press `q` to quit.

+## Config File

+It is possible to create a config file to customize some behavior.
+It uses the [TOML format](https://toml.io/).

+The config file will slowly grow as development progresses and as users weigh in.
+I haven't decided yet how to handle documenting the options.
+For now, please refer to the docstrings in `src/config.rs`.

 ## Planned Features

 - [x] Shrink the duration of each remaining task when behind schedule.